rosenkolev/home-assistant-gpio-integration/README.md

 ## Credits

-This integration is developed by [RosenKolev][rosenkolev] and the code is located [here](https://github.com/rosenkolev/home-assistant-gpio-integration)
+This integration's source code is located at [rosenkolev/home-assistant-gpio-integration](https://github.com/rosenkolev/home-assistant-gpio-integration)